michelleconville/oir_events/TESTING.md

 1. Instagram Link

-If a user is not already logged into Instagram on their device, they will get a page not found when they click on the Instagram social media icon in the footer.
+If a user is not already logged into Instagram on their device, they will get a *Sorry, this page isn't available* redirct page when they click on the Instagram social media icon in the footer.
 I have been unable to resolve this issue.
 Everything works as expected if the user is logged in to Instagram

 ##### Back to [top](#table-of-contents)